hubleto/developer/book/content/pages/start-developing-own-module.md

 The *base model* provides classes and properties to configure data structure of the model (columns in the database), as well as some UI-related definitions, e.g. how the particular data (a column in database) should be displayed in UI components like [Table.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Table.tsx), [Form.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Form.tsx) or [Input.tsx](https://github.com/wai-blue/adios/blob/main/src/Components/Input.tsx).

+The *Eloquent model* provides functionality to load records and describes relations in the models.

 So, to create a model, you must create two files, see example for model Customer.

 **MyModule/Models/Customer.php**